 It was in 1901 at the request of Father Michael O’Connor the parish priest from 1895-1905 that a group of Presentation sisters left the Star of the Sea, Elsternwick to open a new Convent in Chiltern and teach in the two schools of the Parish, Rutherglen & Chiltern.

-St Joseph's Chiltern was opened on 8th March 1901 and the founding Sisters were
+St Joseph's Chiltern was opened on 8th March 1901 and the founding Sisters of the Presentation Order

 In 1913 a new brick school was built beside the Catholic Church

 In 1924 the Sisters moved into the vacated presbytery on the same site as the church and primary school.

 During the years the numbers at the school have varied.
 As mining prospects decreased and mines closed numbers decreased however as post-mining pursuits of grazing, agriculture, vines and wine making expanded so did the school numbers.

 The Presentation Sisters continued with their dedication of teaching the children of the area from 1901 until the 1970's.